tom-clik/coldlight/guide/README.md

 Rendered HTML from the userguide.

-To generate HTML, run `testing/testSaveSite.cfm`
+To generate HTML, run `sample/process.cfm` and select the guide as the option.